api3dao/commons/README.md

 The commons library is meant to stop "reinventing the wheel".
 It holds the canonical implementations that can be imported in other packages.
 This way we ensure that all package use the same logic, simplify bug fixes and avoid code duplication.
+The package is cross platform and can be used in Node.js and browser.

-The commons library is a single repo and a collection of multiple modules:
+The commons library is a collection of multiple modules, with each module having its own README that you can refer to.

-- [`eslint`](./src/eslint/README.md) - The configrations for ESLint.

-Read the documentation of each module for more information.

 ## Related repositories